fenago/kubernetes-course/md/Lab_2.md

 =======

-In this chapter, we used Minikube to provision a single-node Kubernetes cluster and gave a high-level overview of Kubernetes\' core components, as well as its key design rationale.
+In this lab, we used Minikube to provision a single-node Kubernetes cluster and gave a high-level overview of Kubernetes\' core components, as well as its key design rationale.
 After that, we migrated an existing Docker container to Kubernetes and explored some basic Kubernetes API